 Children with disability certificates (quotations) There are differences in level between students and distance education certainly deepens them.
 But there are also situations when it makes it easier, for example, children who have problems with writing, with calligraphy now can send their assignments written on the computer, so they can gain something from the situation.
 (IDI, M, over 11 years of teaching, Greater Poland Voivodeship) Distance education is certainly not easy for shy or aloof students.
 Conversations during an online lesson or even a chat are a great challenge for them.
 (IDI, F, 6-10 years of teaching, private school, Lesser Poland Voivodeship) In my class, the most shy and aloof girl has opened a lot since the start of remote education.
 She gained some new energy and it is a surprise to me because I would not expect it.
 (IDI, F, over 11 years of teaching, more than one public school, Greater Poland Voivodeship) Unfortunately, it all depends, but of course those who experience hardship in life everyday, now face even harder situation.
 We all know that it depends on the atmosphere in the house, what is going on there.
-(IDI, F, over 11 years of teaching, public school, Podlaskie Voivodeship) 7 - Other issues SPOŁ ED Psychological issues in teachers Teachers experience tremendous tension associated with distance learning.
-The stress associated with the pandemic felt by everyone is superimposed by the stress resulting from the job, which in a pandemic situation some compare to PTSD.
-They feel lonely, negatively assessed, exposed to extremely difficult conditions, without any institutional support.
+(IDI, F, over 11 years of teaching, public school, Podlaskie Voivodeship)

+Psychological issues of teachers Teachers experience tremendous tension associated with distance learning.
+The stress associated with the pandemic felt by everyone is superimposed by the stress resulting from their work, which in a pandemic situation some compare to PTSD.
+They feel lonely, negatively assessed, exposed to extremely difficult conditions, and without any institutional support.
 Some teachers experience resulting psychosomatic disorders.
-Those who find support in the group of teachers with whom they share similar difficulties provide a better assessment of their mental state.
-Individual cases of teachers from private schools covered by the school's pedagogical care show that such good practices exemplify effective forms of help.
+Those who find support in the group of teachers with whom they share similar difficulties declare in our survey a better mental state.
+Individual cases of teachers from private schools covered by the school's pedagogical care show that such good practices are effective forms of support.